plgagne/Game-Boy-Essentials/_articles/Warlocked.md

 {% include figure.html type="pixel" %}

 However, the unit selection comes with some caveats.
 There is no visual cue surrounding your box; it’s literally invisible.
 You also have a limited selection range.
 You cannot make a box larger than four units by four.
 This can be vexing; you can easily have fewer than 16 units, but spread over a much larger area than a perfect square four units wide.
 This makes it tiring to have to move each unit separately to fit within the small unit selection box.
-One thing that would help is a way to assign a control group, and what do you know, *Warlocked* can assign two control groups?
+One thing that would help is a way to assign a control group, and surprise surprise, *Warlocked* can assign two control groups!
 This game has a feature that *Warcraft II* didn’t have at launch!
 Since you only have two buttons, and they’re already accounted for, what button are you meant to use?
 Select, of course.
-Pressing Select and holding the A or B button creates a group assigned to that button.
+Pressing Select and holding the A or B button creates a group with your currently selected units.
 Afterwards, pressing Select will reselect your last control group, and Select with a quick press of A or B will highlight that group for you.
 I have to admit I never used the feature when I initially got the game as a teenager; the part where you have to hold Select to create a group always stumped me.
-Any units can be ordered to guard and follow any other unit or building.
-This is what I used to allow me to move large groups of units instead.
-It was clunkier, but that’s all I knew how to use.
+Instead, I made units guard others in my army.
+That way all of my army could move together when I moved the units being guarded.
+It was clunkier, but that’s all I could figure out how to use.

 The final order of business in the game is the worker.
 How do you build structures when all the buttons are so overloaded with functionality?
 The game reuses the B button and it works OK.
 Whenever you have workers selected, the game will display a construction overlay on the ground automatically.
 Pressing the B button will present a small menu in the status bar, where you can choose which building to build with the D-Pad.